Posted on

 In the spring of 2024, a Microsoft engineer named Andres Freund noticed that SSH logins on a Debian system were taking about half a second longer than they should.
 It was the kind of anomaly most people would blame on a network hiccup and forget.
 Freund did not forget.
 He pulled the thread.

-What he found, buried inside XZ Utils β€” a compression library so mundane that most Linux users couldn't have named it β€” was a backdoor of extraordinary craftsmanship.
+What he found, buried inside XZ Utils (A compression library so mundane that most Linux users couldn't have named it) — was a backdoor of extraordinary craftsmanship.
 It had been nearly two years in the making, introduced gradually, methodically, by a contributor known only as Jia Tan.

 That maybe a fake name.
 What is real is the method.

 Jia Tan appeared in the XZ Utils repository in late 2021 as an ordinary contributor, submitting small, useful patches.
 They were helpful.
 They were responsive.
 In retrospect, their patience is the most chilling detail of the whole story.
 It was not enthusiasm; it was calculation.
-Over months, they exploited the project's existing maintainer β€” a single overworked developer publicly wrestling with burnout β€” gradually nudging him toward granting commit access.
-Once they had it, they introduced the malicious payload not through any obvious tampering with the source code, but through what appeared to be test files: obfuscated binary blobs that only the build scripts would process correctly.
+Over months, they gradually manipulated the project’s existing maintainer — a lone developer who had publicly spoken about struggling with mental health issues, until he granted Jia Tan commit access.
+With the long-term groundwork laid, they executed a true covert payload injection.
+The tradecraft was exceedingly sophisticated: the malicious code bypassed direct modifications to the source code entirely, nestled instead deep within routine test files.
+These obfuscated binary blobs left zero footprint during static analysis, designed to be parsed and triggered as a backdoor only when the build scripts executed specific automated pipelines.

 What makes this story genuinely unsettling is not the technical ingenuity.
 It's that Jia Tan exploited nothing that most of us would recognize as a vulnerability.
 They exploited *care.
-The open-source community runs on an implicit belief in mutual goodwill β€” people contribute because they want to help, and the community accepts help because it needs it.
+The open-source community runs on an implicit belief in mutual goodwill — people contribute because they want to help, and the community accepts help because it needs it.
 Jia Tan wore that belief like a costume and walked through every door it opened.

 Four years earlier, attackers had done the same thing from the outside.
 The SolarWinds breach of 2020 required no years of community trust-building, no social engineering, no patience.
-The attackers compromised the automated pipeline that turns source code into a shippable product β€” and inserted a backdoor directly into the official binary before it ever left the building.
-Eighteen thousand organizations downloaded the result, including the US Treasury, the State Department, and the Department of Homeland Security.
+The attackers compromised the automated pipeline that turns source code into a shippable product — and inserted a backdoor directly into the official binary before it ever left the building.
+Eighteen thousand organizations have downloaded this document, including the U.S. Department of the Treasury, the State Department, and even the Nuclear Security Administration, as well as numerous Fortune 500 companies, renowned universities, and major medical institutions around the world.
 All of them were running a signed, official binary containing code their vendor had never written.

 Two attacks.
 Opposite approaches.
 One found the crack from the outside; the other from within.
-However, both converged on exactly the same blind spot: the build process β€” that dark passage between the code a developer writes and the program a user runs.
+However, both converged on exactly the same blind spot: the build process — that dark passage between the code a developer writes and the program a user runs.

 The Gitian era: the best answer anyone had